 What are drugs?

 The Drug Foundation says a drug is a substance – solid, liquid or gas – that changes the functions or structures of the body in some way.
 It might change the way someone acts or thinks.
-This obviously excludes food and water, which are required to maintain normal body functioning.
+This excludes food and water, which are required to maintain normal body functioning.

 Almost everyone takes some kind of drug, perhaps to keep healthy or fight illness, but drugs can be harmful if misused – that’s why laws restrict their manufacture, distribution and use.